-Close U.S.-Saudi security cooperation continues in parallel with apparent U.S.-Saudi differences of opinion on some regional security threats and over some preferred responses.
-President Obama's March 2014 and January 2015 visits to Riyadh occurred in the midst of rising international speculation about reportedly growing differences between U.S. and Saudi leaders on key issues, most notably the conflict in Syria, Iran's nuclear program, and U.S. policy toward Egypt.
-Many of those issues-in addition to political-military developments in Yemen and campaigns against the Islamic State and other violent extremists-remain prominent on the U.S.-Saudi policy agenda and were addressed at the May 2015 U.S.-GCC Summit.
-King Salman bin Abd al Aziz also discussed these issues with President Obama during his September 2015 trip to Washington, DC.
-Saudi Arabia's assertive policies toward regional crises and its worsening relations with Iran appeared to have created further complications in U.S.-Saudi relations in 2016.
-These complications were the subject of much speculation and press reporting during President Obama's April 2016 visit to Riyadh for the U.S.-GCC Summit.
+Close U.S.-Saudi security cooperation continues in parallel with work to overcome U.S.-Saudi differences of opinion on some regional security threats and over some preferred responses.
+The latter years of President Obama's Administration were characterized by reports of tension between U.S. and Saudi leaders on key issues, most notably the conflict in Syria, Iran's nuclear program, and U.S. policy toward Egypt.
+Many of those issues-in addition to political-military developments in Yemen and campaigns against the Islamic State and other violent extremists-remain prominent on the U.S.-Saudi policy agenda and were identified as issues of interests during President Trump's May 2017 visit to the kingdom.